Frequently asked questions

 If a result is positive, the laboratory will telephone your LMC or midwife and they will let you know as soon as possible so that your baby can be referred to a specialist.

 Yes, newborn metabolic screening is voluntary.
 Your Lead Maternity Carer or midwife can talk about any concerns or questions you have.
 Your health professionals (well child provider, doctor) should be advised if your baby has not been screened.

 Yes, you can ask for your baby's blood spot card back after screening is complete or at any time in the future.
 If you would like to request your baby's blood spot card, please download and complete the form below and send it to the laboratory.
 You will be sent the top part of your baby’s blood spot card with the specimen collection paper holding the blood sample.

 Parents/guardians or individuals of age can request the return of blood spot cards at any time using the 'Return of newborn metabolic screening samples ('Guthrie card' or 'blood spot card') to family request form'.

-Four small spots of blood are punched out of the card.
-One of these spots is used to test for 23 of the disorders using the tandem mass spectrometer.
-The other five blood spots on the card are used to test for the other five disorders.
+Seven small spots of blood are punched out of the card.
+One of these spots is used to test for the 17 amino acid and fatty acid oxidation disorders using the tandem mass spectrometer.
+The other punched spots are used to test for the other six disorders.
 The leftover blood is either tested again if there is a problem with the first result, held in secure storage or returned to the family/whanau at their request.

 Any blood left over after screening may be used: